 observation should be generalized more carefully.

-Response 1-7
+Response 1-7 DONE (1-3)

 We agree with the reviewer that decreasing the lactate concentration would decrease the total amount of metal reduction in the aggregate system (see Pallud et al., 2010); if lactate concentrations were lower, a less pronounced pulse would result.
 The pulse was caused by a shift to completely anoxic conditions; therefore O2 concentrations should not impact this result.
 However, our goal was not to observe the effects of carbon source limitations.
 Instead we demonstrated that when carbon source is not limited, arsenic release from aggregate systems is dependent upon the location of the reducing front.
 This reducing front was shown to be dependent upon the aeration status of the entire system, controlling the iron oxide concentration available on the exterior of the aggregate.